TeamHG-Memex/quickpin/README.md

 $ cd docs
 $ python make_markdown.py
 ```
 This scripts builds a single html file with Sphinx, converts it to markdown with Pandoc, and applies some formatting tweaks.

-File is stored in docs/markdown/quickpin.md.
+Output is created in docs/_build/markdown (excluded from github repository).